tooljump/tooljump/docs/docs/server-architecture.md

 For example, to find out when a given GitHub repo was last released to production, the integration would need to access the CI/CD system.

-To store this secrets, Tooljump provides the package `@tooljump/secrets-env`, which reads the secrets from the process' env variables.
+To store this secrets, ToolJump provides the package `@tooljump/secrets-env`, which reads the secrets from the process' env variables.

 However, you can easily create secrets wrapper by using systems like AWS Secrets Manager, Vault, etc, by inheriting the `Secrets` class from `@tooljump/common` and implementing the `get` and `load` methods.

 ### Caches results of integrations for performance reasons

-In order to improve the performance and reduce the load of the server and external tools, Tooljump provides caching functionality.
+In order to improve the performance and reduce the load of the server and external tools, ToolJump provides caching functionality.

-For this, Tooljump provides the package `@tooljump/cache-local`, which stores the cache locally in a hashmap.
+For this, ToolJump provides the package `@tooljump/cache-local`, which stores the cache locally in a hashmap.

 However, you can easily create cache wrapper for existing cache systems (eg: Redis, Memcached) by inheriting the `Cache` class from `@tooljump/common` and implementing the `get`/`set` methods.

 ### Responsible for authentication

 For security reasons, every request must be authenticated.
-Tooljump provides a simple authentication based on a fixed token with the `@tooljump/auth-token`.
+ToolJump provides a simple authentication based on a fixed token with the `@tooljump/auth-token`.

 A more advanced authentication system (eg: Okta, Google Workspaces, emai/password) can be created by extending `Auth` class and by implementing the `middleware` method.